Tensor contraction: Contraction of a pair of tensors

 Also, the interior product of a vector with a differential form is a special case of the contraction of two tensors with each other.

 More general algebraic contexts

 Let R be a commutative ring and let M be a finite free module over R. Then contraction operates on the full (mixed) tensor algebra of M in exactly the same way as it does in the case of vector spaces over a field.
-(The key fact is that the natural pairing is still perfect in this case.)
+(The key fact is that the canonical pairing is still perfect in this case.)

 More generally, let OX be a sheaf of commutative rings over a topological space X, e.g. OX could be the structure sheaf of a complex manifold, analytic space, or scheme.
 Let M be a locally free sheaf of modules over OX of finite rank.
 Then the dual of M is still well-behaved and contraction operations make sense in this context.